 Money Market Instruments provide the tools by which one can operate in the money market.
+Money Market Instruments are used by corporations, governments and individual investors.
 Common types Of Money Market Instruments are:

 1. Since one can know the returns from before, the certificates of deposits are considered much safe.

 2. One can earn more as compared to depositing money in savings account.

 3. The Federal Insurance Corporation guarantees the investments in the certificate of deposit.

 1. As compared to other investments the returns is less.

 2. The money is tied along with the long maturity period of the Certificate of Deposit.
 Huge penalties are paid if one gets out of it before maturity.